jrcharney/team-profile-generator/README.md

 npm install --save-dev eslint-config-prettier
 ```

-For ESLint set things up to use NPM and hjjave the files saved as a JSON file.
+For ESLint set things up to use NPM and have the files saved as a JSON file.
 The result should be a `.eslint.json` file.

 You can use ESLint directory by typing